leetcode-python-java/leetcode-python-java/README.md

       # ...

       if background # background: true (for this example)
-        # It's important part.
+        # This part is important.
         # Remember puma created a thread here!
-        # We will know that the thread's job is waiting for requests.
+        # We will know that the newly created thread's job is waiting for requests.
         # When a request comes, the thread will transfer the request processing work to a thread in ThreadPool.
-        # The method `handle_servers` in thread's block will be executed immediately.
+        # The method `handle_servers` in thread's block will be executed immediately
+        # (executed in the newly created thread, not in the main thread).
         @thread = Thread.new { handle_servers } # Let's step into this line to see what I said.
         return @thread
       else